hans/hans.github.com/_posts/2015-01-12-machine-learning-technical-debt.md

 [*Machine Learning: The High Interest Credit Card of Technical Debt*][1] is a great non-technical paper from this past NIPS that is being passed around online and off among people in my network.
-For me, the paper centers around the claim that machine learning systems are fundamentally different in terms of how they are developed and used from traditional software:
+For me, the paper centers around the claim that machine learning systems are fundamentally different from traditional software in how they are developed and used:

-> Indeed, arguably the most important reason for using a machine learning system
+> Arguably the most important reason for using a machine learning system is
-> is precisely that *the desired behavior cannot be effectively implemented in
+> precisely that *the desired behavior cannot be effectively implemented in
-> software logic without dependency on external data.*
+> software logic without dependency on external data.* (p.
+2, italics theirs)

 Machine learning models are useful because they can encode complex world knowledge that would be near-impossible to handle in a deterministic, rule-based setting.
 But this precise distinction is what makes them enormously brittle in the face of change.
-Repeated throughout the paper is the principle of "Changing Anything Chances Everything" (CACE):
+Repeated throughout the paper is the principle of "Changing Anything Changes Everything" (CACE):

 > To make this concrete, imagine we have a system that uses features
 > <em>x<sub>1</sub>, &hellip; x<sub>n</sub></em> in a model.
 If we change the
 > input distribution of values in <em>x<sub>1</sub></em>, the importance,
 > weights, or use of the remaining <em>n - 1</em> features may all change
-> &hellip; **No inputs are ever really independent.**
+> &hellip; **No inputs are ever really independent.** (p.
+2)

-CACE can be a problem in all sorts of settings, and if you've gotten this far in my post I strongly suggest you read [the full paper][1] to understand the implications of building and depending on software which can often be fundamentally opaque and unstable by design.
+CACE can be a problem for all sorts of reasons, and if you've gotten this far in my post I strongly suggest you read [the full paper][1] to understand the implications of building and depending on software which can often be fundamentally opaque and unstable by design.